redislabs-training/ru102js/README.md

 This is the sample application codebase for RU102JS, Redis for JavaScript developers at [Redis University](https://university.redislabs.com).

+Solutions to the course programming challenges can be found on the `solutions` branch.

 # Prerequisites

 In order to start and run this application, you will need: